zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    is called automatically by the plugin _new functions.

-   :tpe: Type of this plugin.
+   :param tpe: Type of this plugin.

-   :name: Unique name of this controller instance.
+   :param name: Unique name of this controller instance.

-   :controller: The controller to register.
+   :param controller: The controller to register.

 .. zeek:id:: OpenFlow::unregister_controller
    :source-code: base/frameworks/openflow/non-cluster.zeek 36 39